-2 The California Department of Developmental Services provides data collected at the ZIP-code level and joined to the jurisdiction-level by the SCAG.
+2 The California Department of Developmental Services provides data collected at the ZIP-code level and joined to the jurisdictionlevel by the SCAG.
 The information presented are approximations.

 The Department of Developmental Services currently provides community-based services to approximately 243,000 persons with developmental disabilities and their families through a statewide system of 21 regional centers, four developmental centers, and two community-based facilities.
 The Frank D. Lanterman Regional Center is one of 21 regional centers in California that provides point of entry to services for people with developmental disabilities.
-The Frank D. Lanterman Regional Center is a private, not-for-profit corporation contracting with the State of California for the provision of services to persons with developmental disabilities pursuant to the Lanterman Act.
-The Center serves over 7,000 children and adults with developmental disabilities, who have or are at risk for a developmental delay or disability, and who are at high-risk of parenting an infant with a disability.
+The Frank D. Lanterman Regional Center is a private, not-for-profit corporation contracting with the State of California for the provision of services to persons with developmental disabilities, who have or are at risk for a developmental delay or disability, and who are at high-risk of parenting an infant with a disability.

 Several resources are available to developmentally disabled residents.
 Easter Seals of Southern California is assisting with housing services, education and learning programs, and employment opportunities under WorkFirst.
 WorkFirst provides one-on-one, customized employment support services to individuals who are interested in finding and maintaining paid work or starting their own business.
-The Easter Seals Residential Services, which helps move individuals out of development centers and into local communities, The Easter Seals Residential Services, which helps move individuals out of development centers and into local communities, has four licensed adult residential facilities located in Burbank to serve individuals with physical and developmental disabilities.
+The Easter Seals Residential Services, which helps move individuals out of development centers and into local communities, The Easter Seals Residential Services, which helps move licensed adult residential facilities located in Burbank to serve individuals with physical and developmental disabilities.
 The Atwater Park Center in Los Angeles (Atwater Village) provides full-day childcare, extended hours, and half-day preschool services.